-1. Register of Allegations of Child Abuse
+1. Register of Allegations of Child Ab --

+Reception of Information:

+- Any allegations or suspicions of abuse must be reported immediately by Magno staff.

+- If a student reports abuse directly, the staff member should listen to them without asking questions that could influence the account.

+• Initial Documentation:

-- Reception of Information: - Any allegations or suspicions of abuse must be reported immediately by Magno staff. - If a student reports abuse directly, the staff member should listen to them without asking questions that could influence the account. - Initial Documentation: - Record the allegation in a safeguarding incident report - Write down the date, time, and location of the alleged incident, the names of all those involved, and any relevant details provided without personal interpretation. - Notification to the Designated Safeguarding Lead (DSL): - Immediately after registration, the staff member must notify the DSL, the safeguarding officer. - The DSL should review the report and assess the initial risk level.
+Record the allegation safeguarding incident in а report. - Write down the date, time, and location of the alleged incident, the names of all those involved, and any relevant details provided without personal interpretation.
+Designated Safeguarding Lead Notification to the (DSL): - Immediately after registration, the staff member must notify the DSL, the safeguarding officer.

+· The DSL should review the report and assess the initial risk level.